Who can participate in the contest?

 Will the teams get any technology support from CBusStudentHack?

-Yes, volunteering Franklin University undergraduate and graduate Computer Science students will also be available from March to April for assisting teams and teachers with any technology questions/issues.
+Yes, Franklin University’s CBusStudentHack Committee will also be available from March to April for assisting teams and teachers with any technology questions/issues.